-One finds in \cite[Theorem~2]{BMS} an example of such a sequence $a_k = \ph\big(T^k(\ga)\big)$ which has uncountably many renascent right limits: the corresponding generating series is highly polygenous (in that example the observable~$\ph$ is continuous but the dynamics~$T$ is a non-invertible map of a compact interval of~$\R$; the non-invertibility helps construct a huge set of full orbits).
+One finds in \cite[Theorem~2]{BMS} an example of a sequence $(a_k)_{k\ge0}$ of the form $\big(\ph\big(T^k(\ga)\big)\big)_{k\ge0}$ which has uncountably many renascent right limits: its generating series is highly polygenous (in that example the observable~$\ph$ is continuous but the dynamics~$T$ is a non-invertible map of a compact interval of~$\R$; the non-invertibility helps construct a huge set of full orbits).